-Condition/context: In January 2023, the Business Council received approximately \$19 million in Federal funding from the American Rescue Plan Act of 2021 for the SSBCI.
+Condition/context: In January 2023, the Wyoming Business Council (the Business Council) received approximately \$19 million in Federal funding from the American Rescue Plan Act of 2021 for the State Small Business Credit Initiative (SSBCI).
 The funding was deposited with the Wyoming State Treasurer.
 Without receiving direction to the contrary, the State Treasurer's Office allocated a portion of the State Agency Pool activity to the SSBCI Fund.
 As such, adjusting journal entries were proposed and recorded to remove allocations of pooled cash and investments from the SSBCI Fund for (i) the liability under securities lending and cash and investments with trustee of approximately \$8.5 million, (ii) interest income of approximately \$95,000, (iii) interest receivable of approximately \$44,000, (iv) cash of approximately \$497,000, and (v) unrealized gains of approximately \$358,000.